cschneider/training_osgi/README.txt

 - Change the test class to install your service feature, call your service and check the result
 - Run the test and verify it works correctly

 h2.
-3. Create a CXF Rest endpoint that uses your service
+4. Create a CXF Rest endpoint that uses your service

 - Create a module named endpoint that implements a CXF rest endpoint and exports it using blueprint and the cxf rest namespace
 - Add a feature for the new module
 - Test the feature in karaf and verify the rest endpoint is visible
 - Call the rest endoint using e.g. poster or SOAP UI

 h2.
-4. Create a camel route thagt uses your service
+5. Create a camel route thagt uses your service

 - Create a module named route with a camel route
 - The route starts with a file endpoint, extracts some information from the file, calls your service and stores the result in a new file.

 h2.
-5. Change the camel route to offer a rest service
+6. Change the camel route to offer a rest service

 - Change the module route to now listen to a cxfrs endpoint, call your service and returns the result

+h2.
+7. Use jpa persistence inside your service

+Make your service persist some data using jpa.
+Use the "Apache Karaf Tutorial Part 6 - Database Access" project db_examplejpa as an example for how to setup your project.
+- Use openjpa and derby as jpa backend

+h2.
+8. Switch your persistence to hibernate

+Same as above but now use hibernate as backend and use the hibernate Session instead of the EntityManager.
+USe the hibernate project in the db tutorial source as an example how to swithc to hibernate and how to create a feature for hibernate.